Amazing promotional video production

 Even expert video professionals may cut corners by neglecting thorough research of data & hard evidence

-- preferring to follow their own creative inspiration, personal tastes & experience just like everyone else.
+- preferring to follow their own "tried & trusted methods".

 Don't just assume "they'll know".